Home / Cost of Living / Cost of Living in Mexico: 8 Great Cities On $2,000 a Month

 👉 If you’re serious about moving, make sure to download my Moving to Mexico Cheat Sheet to see if you qualify: Get the cheat sheet here.

 And nothing compares to visiting in person.
-That’s why we offer private relocation tours in more than 50 cities across Mexico—so you can see neighborhoods, hospitals, and local life before you make the move.
+That’s why we offer private relocation tours in more than 60 cities across Mexico—so you can see local neighborhoods, hospitals, and the cost of things locally, before you make the move.